About the Project:

 ensure the continued safe and reliable operation of the regional transmission system to deliver clean power to homes and businesses in the region;

 assist SMUD in planning for anticipated growth and energy demand; and

 improve the transmission infrastructure network and the Sacramento area's import/export capabilities

 WAPA and SMUD will examine three different study corridors and two segment alternatives as part of the environmental review process.
 The project features would include new transmission lines and two new substations.
 WAPA and SMUD initially considered two study corridors and a segment alternative for the CoSu Line in Colusa and Sutter counties.
 Based on comments received during the public scoping period held from December 2015 to April 2016, the two agencies determined that an additional study area and segment alternative further south of the O'Banion Substation in Sutter County should be considered.

 The updated proposed corridor study area maps can be viewed within the PROJECT DOCUMENTS section below.

 WAPA and SMUD held a 60-day scoping period, from January 6 through March 7, 2017, to take comments on the scope of environmental issues to be considered in the proposed CoSu Line environmental documents.
 An additional two weeks was scoping comment period extension was given through March 21, 2017, due to extreme weather conditions in the Project area.
-The agencies are currently reviewing all comments received during this scoping period and preparing a scoping summary report that includes public comments from the 2015-2016 scoping period and the 2017 scoping period.
-The scoping report will inform the analysis of Draft Environmental Impact Statement/Environmental Impact Report.
-Once available, the scoping report will be posted on the project website, and stakeholders will be notified of its availability.
-The scoping report will also be available in the PROJECT DOCUMENTS section below.
+The agencies currently reviewed all comments received during this scoping period and have prepared a final Scoping Report that includes copies of the public comments from the 2015-2016 scoping period and the 2017 scoping period, and describes the activities conducted during the public scoping period.
+The Scoping Report will inform the analysis of the Draft Environmental Impact Statement/Environmental Impact Report (EIS/EIR).

 Contact Information and How to Comment: